Our COVID 19 pledge against layoffs

-As a team, we came together and looked at how day to day needs have changed in order to reduce spend as a whole.
+As a team, we came together and looked at how day-to-day needs have changed in order to reduce spending as a whole.
 We determined what spending could be spared or intelligently deferred.
 We also had volunteers willing to take on 4 day work weeks or unpaid time off to be with family.
 We were able to make up the difference with a company-wide 8 days of furlough to be taken strategically based on cross-functional blockers.

 Outside of our team, we prioritized relationships with vendors and clients to proportionally drive down expenses together.
 Through creativity, strategic planning, and transparency we are continuously working together to rebuild and relaunch in extraordinary ways only made possible because of these relationships.

 Once complete we quickly got Board approval for our 6-month financial plan that pledged job security for all team members.
 We know we are very fortunate to have backers who believe wholeheartedly in the vision and care deeply for the team.

 There are a number of relief options being made available to small businesses.
 Here we’ll share the assistance we’re considering.

 The Paycheck Protection Program became available on April 3, 2020, and will be available through June 30, 2020.
 This program is designed to help keep your employees on the payroll.
 Remember that as long as the funds are used for payroll and to pay rent/utilities, the loan will be forgiven.
 Eligibility is simple.
 Have less than 500 employees and you qualify.

 Our business is dependent on people gathering in large groups at venues and events so our revenue has surely taken a hit.
 The Economic Injury Disaster Loan is an advance of up to $10,000 for businesses like us experiencing a temporary loss of revenue.
 Eligibility for this is the same.